 Traveling by road to Lake Mutanda is the cheapest and most common means to the lake.
 Although it is a long journey, it is worth the experience as you get to explore and spot the local communities of the countryside on the road to the lake.
 Lake Mutanda is approximately 494.9 kilometers from Kampala and accessing it by road can visitors about 9-10 hours.

-With the improvement in air network services in the country, air transport through domestic flights has been eased.
-There are scheduled flights from Entebbe International Airport or Kajjansi Airfield to Kisoro Airfield in Kisoro district after a drive through to the lake.
+Air transport through domestic flights has eased thus an improvement in air network services in Uganda.
+Make use of scheduled flights from Entebbe International Airport to Kisoro Airfield in Kisoro district.
 Traveling by air to Lake Mutanda can the visitors an average of 2-3 hours.